eulerto/pgquarrel/README.md

 **pgquarrel** is a program that compares [PostgreSQL](http://www.postgresql.org/) database schemas (DDL).

 Given two database connections, it output a file that represent the difference between schemas.
-It means that if you run the output file into the *from* database, it'll have the same schema as the *to* database.
+It means that if you run the output file into the *target* database, it'll have the same schema as the *source* database.
 The main use case is to deploy database changes into testing, staging or production environment.

-**pgquarrel** does not rely on another tool (such as **pg\_dump**) instead it connects directly to PostgreSQL server, obtain meta data from catalog, compare objects and output the commands necessary to turn *from* database into *to* database.
+**pgquarrel** does not rely on another tool (such as **pg\_dump**) instead it connects directly to PostgreSQL server, obtain meta data from catalog, compare objects and output the commands necessary to turn *target* database into *source* database.

 It could work with different PostgreSQL versions.
-The generated file could not work as expected if the *to* PostgreSQL version is greater than *from* PostgreSQL version.
+The generated file could not work as expected if the *source* PostgreSQL version is greater than *target* PostgreSQL version.
 That's because the tool could generate commands that does not exist in a prior PostgreSQL version.

+**pgquarrel** does not manipulate data (i.e. INSERT, UPDATE, DELETE, COPY, etc).

 It works with different operating systems.
 It was tested on Linux, FreeBSD, and Windows.